 How Rigid and Flexible is the Indian Constitution?

 One of the unique features of our Constitution is that it is not as rigid as the American Constitution or as flexible as the British Constitution.
 It means it is partly rigid and partly flexible.
 Owing to this, it can easily change and grow with the change of times.

 The Preamble has been added later to the Constitution of India.
-The original Constitution does not have preamble.
+The original Constitution does not have a preamble.
 The preamble states that India is a sovereign, socialist, secular and democratic republic.
-The objectives stated by the Preamble are to secure justice, liberty, equality to all citizens and promote fraternity to maintain unity and integrity of the nation.
+The objectives stated by the Preamble are to secure justice, liberty, and equality for all citizens and promote fraternity to maintain the unity and integrity of the nation.

 Federal System with Unitary Features

 The powers of the government are divided between the central government and the state governments.
 The Constitution divides the powers of three state organs, i.e., executive, judiciary and legislature.
 Hence, the Indian Constitution supports a federal system.
 It includes many unitary features such as a strong central power, emergency provisions, appointment of Governors by the President, etc.

 Fundamental rights and fundamental duties